NPipeline.Connectors.SqlServer 0.32.0

 NPipeline.Connectors.SqlServer

 A SQL Server connector for NPipeline data pipelines.
-Provides source and sink nodes for reading from and writing to SQL Server databases with support for convention-based mapping, custom mappers, connection pooling, and streaming.
+Provides source and sink nodes for reading from and writing to SQL Server databases with support for multiple write strategies (PerRow, Batch, BulkCopy), upsert operations, delivery semantics, checkpointing strategies, convention-based mapping, custom mappers, and connection pooling.

 Installation